entelect-incubator/.NET/Phase 6/README.md

 ### **Events**

-By using Mediatr you have the capability of firing off events between different commands.
-This prevents duplicate code from being created and adhere to SOLID principles.
+Mediatr provides the capability of firing off events between different commands.
+This prevents duplicate code from being created and adheres to SOLID principles.

 [Mediatr Events](https://ardalis.com/immediate-domain-event-salvation-with-mediatr/)

 ## **Setup**

-- [ ] Use the Final Solution from Phase 5 to get started
+- [ ] Use the Start Solution from Phase 6 to get started

 ## **Steps**